Skip to main content

 It operates in a decentralized, distributed, immutable, and transparent manner to make any stored data unmodifiable, turning the technology into a legitimate disruptor for industries like payments, cybersecurity, and healthcare.

-The blockchain concept was first introduced in 2008 by a person or group using the pseudonym Satoshi Nakamoto, who published a white paper titled “Bitcoin: A Peer-to-Peer Electronic Cash System".
+The first implementation of blockchain technology was Bitcoin, in 2008 by a person or group using the pseudonym Satoshi Nakamoto, who published a white paper titled “Bitcoin: A Peer-to-Peer Electronic Cash System".

 Moreover, the author proposed a new way to create and transfer digital money without relying on any central authority or intermediary in this paper.